wpower12/localtwitter/doc/dev_notes/2021_11_10_fix_location_storage.md

 I'm gonna set up the inserts to work, and ill allow nulls for lat/long.
 Won't insert them but ill keep the fields.

 Then I'll let it run a while and try to print out all of the above fields to see how often we'll get a lat long, and how we can handle its insert properly.

+Ok so i think it's working.
+I'll need to update it to pull lat/long if it exists, but for now it's at least associating hashtags with counties properly.
+That is, its connecting a fips to a tweet, and then a hashtag to a tweet.